-Initial Login to Vista Manager
+Initial login to Vista Manager

 Initially you can log into Vista Manager by using the default username and password combination (manager and friend).
-You are able to change this once you have logged in.
+You can change this once you have logged in.
+After you log in, there is a sequence of steps to go through to set up your Vista Manager EX account.